josephxbrick/documentorganizer/README.md

 # Add the document title to an artboard

 The document title is specified in Settings (see above).
-To display a document title on a given artboard the artboard needs to include a symbol instance with a text override named `"<documentTitle>"`.
+To display a document title on a given artboard, the artboard needs to include a symbol instance with a text override named `<documentTitle>`.
 The name of the symbol instance itself does not matter.
 Note that this override cannot be in a nested symbol.

 ---